 Technology has always suffered from an extreme gender disparity.
-Years ago, it was rooted in a belief that women were inherently less skilled at math and science, the subjects needed to thrive in tech.
+Years ago, it was rooted in a belief that women were inherently less skilled in math and science, the subjects needed to thrive in tech.

-More recently, though, women have been subject to more explicit hiring and pay discrimination, to the point that employees at Tesla joked about changing the women's bathroom to a bathroom for men named Matt—there were more men with the first name Matthew at the company
+Recently, though, women have been subject to more explicit hiring and pay discrimination, to the point that employees at Tesla joked about changing the women's bathroom to a bathroom for men named Matt—there were more men with the first name Matthew at the company

 than there were women.

 If companies want to bridge the gender gap, they'll need to make diversity a priority, but it will take more than that to adjust for decades of discrimination.

 That's why women are taking the lead and starting hackathons, a group problem-solving activity